-Following the revelation last year that Foo Fighters have been asked to play the halftime show "multiple times", we got to thinking- there's been a significant lack of rock acts taking on the biggest stage in the world.
-And we aren't the only ones to have noticed - Slipknot frontman Corey Taylor tweeted yesterday in support of Disturbed frontman David Draiman performing the national anthem at the 2020 event, sharing "It’s long overdue for rock and metal to be represented at the Super Bowl."
+Following the revelation back in 2018 that Foo Fighters have been asked to play the halftime show "multiple times", we got to thinking- there's been a significant lack of rock acts taking on the biggest stage in the world.
+And we aren't the only ones to have noticed - Slipknot frontman Corey Taylor previously tweeted in support of Disturbed frontman David Draiman performing the national anthem at the 2020 event, sharing "It’s long overdue for rock and metal to be represented at the Super Bowl."

 And Corey is right, guys.
 It is long overdue.

 That's before we even address the irony of the 2020 Super Bowl being hosted at the Hard Rock Stadium.
 It's literally in the title.

 While recently the halftime performers have swung far more pop, it was only in 2010 that The Who took on the halftime show, and 2014 saw the Red Hot Chilli Peppers entertaining the Super Bowl crowd.
 So there's scope for this.

 Here are the bands that we think should have absolutely played the Super Bowl halftime show by now.

 Kicking it off with the band that made us even think of this.
 It just makes sense.

 Still one of the biggest bands in the world, Blink have been around for decades and have been an absolute hit machine.
 With their Las Vegas residency and status, there's no reason that in 2019 we still are yet to see a Blink-182 halftime show at the Super Bowl.